jjohn92085/Active-Directory-Lab/README.md

 ## 🎯 Purpose

-The purpose of this AD project is to create a simulated business environment for testing purposes
+The purpose of this project is to simulate a real-world enterprise Active Directory environment for user management, security policy enforcement, and access control.

 ## 🧭 Project Overview